Bidding Farewell To 'Hello, Dolly!': Actress Carol Channing Dies At 97

 More With Carol Channing

 It was this role in Hello, Dolly! that Channing loved most because it was life affirming in every sense.
-She had great respect for the show's creator, Thorton Wilder, and was deeply touched by the character's gradual ascent in this most optimistic of Broadway shows.
+She had great respect for the show's creator, Thornton Wilder, and was deeply touched by the character's gradual ascent in this most optimistic of Broadway shows.

 "It's easy to slide downhill, but who are the ones that just won't do it?
 Who are the diamonds in the rough that go upstream against everything?" said Channing.
 "That's what it was all about, that's what Thornton Wilder kept writing about."

-Note: An earlier version of this story said Carol Channing was born in 1923.
-She was born in 1921.
-Also, Thornton Wilder's first name was misspelled as Thorton.